-One of the steps in the things you need study in early stage design is a massing study.
-Completing a massing study is instrumental to ensuring that your first step is on the right path for a high performance and data-driven design.
+One of the steps in the things you need to study in early-stage design is a massing study.
+Completing a massing study is instrumental in ensuring that your first step is on the right path for high performance and data-driven design.
 As a note to Revit users, this is not the same as a Massing geometry element.
 You can read about the recommended Revit workflow in our article on the Ideal Revit Workflow.

 What is a Massing Study?

 A massing study is the analysis of the shape, form, size, and envelope configuration of the project.
-Massing studies are useful because of their rapid style investigation.
-Architects can quickly analyze a wide pool of massing strategies then make an apples to apples comparison.
-It is often the starting point of architectural design, and can serve as a checklist machine to make sure that the intended design will meet and/or can be improved to meet all expectations.
+Massing studies are useful because of their rapid style of investigation.
+Architects can quickly analyze a wide pool of massing strategies then make an apples-to-apples comparison.
+It is often the starting point of architectural design and can serve as a checklist machine to make sure that the intended design will meet and/or can be improved to meet all expectations.

 Here are the steps to create a massing study in cove.tool.

-- Step 1: Model - Model your building masses in a 3rd Party BIM Software.
-Cove.tool has Geometry Plugins for Revit, Rhino/Grasshopper/ & SketchUp, so when users are ready to export their designs, they can find the ideal plugin and bring their designs into cove.tool.
+Step 1: Model - Model your building masses in a 3rd Party BIM Software. cove.tool has Geometry Plugins for Revit, Rhino/Grasshopper/ & SketchUp, so when users are ready to export their designs, they can find the ideal plugin and bring their designs into cove.tool.
 Remember massing studies are meant to be quick and easy, so it is recommended that you explore massing concepts in terms of simple block-like geometry.
 If you're worried about glazing placement/sizing, don't be.
-Users can explore WWR% (Window-to-Wall Ration) inside cove.tool with an automated switch.
+Users can explore WWR% (Window-to-Wall Ration) inside cove.tool with sliders and value inputs.

-- Step 4: Optimize: If additional analysis is needed to further the process of elimination, then try the optimization tool to add and simulate different combinations of systems types, control strategies, and cost values.
-The bundles list gives the most conclusive impression of an optimized energy performance and cost premium to reach performance targets.
+Step 4: Optimize: If the additional analysis is needed to further the process of elimination, then try the optimization tool to add and simulate different combinations of systems types, control strategies, and cost values.
+The bundles' list gives the most conclusive impression of optimized energy performance and cost premium to reach performance targets.